Yknot-BCS/yknot-wiki/about/intro.md

 We work closely with our clients. they are like guests on our private yacht.
 We respect one another, we share jokes, we toast to successes - but most of all, we continually deliver excellence.

+### Some of the cool stuff we've built
+www.fuelswitch.io